The Virgin Mary

 The Virgin Mary - A Review of Scripture

 Although Christians generally refer to the mother of Jesus as the "Virgin Mary," the Bible appears to teach that Mary and Joseph had additional children after the miraculous birth of Christ.
-There are about ten instances in the New Testament where "brethren of the Lord" are mentioned (Matt.
-12:46; Matt.
-13:55; Mark 3:31-34; Mark 6:3; Luke 8:19-20; John 2:12, 7:3, 5, 10; Acts 1:14; 1 Cor.
-9:5).
+There are about ten instances in the New Testament where "brethren of the Lord" are mentioned (Matthew 12:46; Matthew 13:55; Mark 3:31-34; Mark 6:3; Luke 8:19-20; John 2:12, 7:3, 5, 10; Acts 1:14; 1 Corinthians 9:5).
 For instance, in Matthew 13:55 and Mark 6:3, James, Joseph, Simon and Judas are called Jesus' "brothers" and seem to be included in the same family unit as Joseph, Mary and Jesus.

 Isn't Mary known to be his mother, and James, Joseph, Simon, and Judas his brothers?
 Aren't his sisters our neighbors?
 (Matthew 13:55-56)